 It’s not been the best of times for payday lenders in terms of survival.
 Only a few months ago Wonga went into administration and post pandemic that looks like others may follow suit.
 Sunny may well be the next of the payday lenders to go into administration and lead to thousands of claims for payments and compensation.
 Sunny, as a payday lender, is the trading name of Elevate Credit International Limited.
 Whilst Sunny has seen ups and downs over the recent months in terms of future outlook, Sunny is looking like it’s going to struggle to pay out on cases where it’s been perceived as being unaffordable by the FCA.
 Add in the budgetary restraints when trying to survive the pandemic period as a trading lender and things are not looking good.

 SUNNY UPDATE: June 29th 2020 saw Sunny Loans officially enter the administration process.
 KPMG is the firm who have been put in charge of overseeing the process as administrators.
 There is update information on the administration process on the Sunny FAQ pages.
-This means Sunny customers claiming for non-affordability will likely have to follow the same process as when Wonga went into administration.
+This means Sunny customers claiming for non-affordability will likely have to follow the same process as when Wonga went into administration and the current Money Shop, Payday UK claims process.
 We should expect details over the next few months surrounding debts being sold and once I know the companies taking on the loan books I’ll update this page accordingly.

 What’s the latest on the Sunny administration?